SatherWS/Assurance_Wireless/README.md

 ```

 ## Running the app

+1) **Run ampps.** Install it if you don't have it.
+No additional setup is required as long as it's installed on your computer.

-In an integrated terminal or command prompt enter the following commands in the project's directory.
+2) In an integrated terminal or command prompt enter the following commands in the project's directory.
 ```
 set FLASK_APP=LifelineAssistant
 set FLASK_DEBUG=1